Updated February 2023

 The rest of the range (not glasstop) should be cleaned and covered with a double layer of heavy duty aluminum foil, which should remain on the range throughout Pesach.

 Please Note: Extreme caution should be taken not to cover over the vent so as to allow the oven heat to escape.
 The drip pans should be thoroughly cleaned and need not be kashered.
-The burners do not require kashering or covering but should be cleaned.
+The burners and caps do not require kashering or covering but should be cleaned.

 In a conventional electric cooktop, one is required to clean the burners well and then turn them on to a high heat setting until they are glowing hot.
 (This usually takes only several minutes.)
 The drip pans should be thoroughly cleaned and need not be kashered.
 The remaining cooktop areas should be cleaned and covered.
 The knobs with which the gas or electricity is turned on and off should be cleaned.
 No other process is necessary to kasher the knobs.